Wiper & True

 Michael and Al began by persuading established brewers to lend them space and kit on Sundays.
 Then renting space from breweries around the country – their nomadic phase and key to their development.
 Around 15 in total, including Dominion Brewing (Essex), Ashley Down (Bristol), Devilfish (Somerset), Cheddar Ales (Somerset), Cotswold Lager Brewery (Gloucestershire), and the Celt Experience Brewery (Caerphilly).
 These breweries were open with their knowledge, generous in their space and with their kit – typical of the community spirit of brewing today.
 That’s particularly true of the Bristol scene, with its 19 breweries and growing.
 There’s a real sense of working together, sharing knowledge, to promote a craft product they’re all hugely passionate about.

 From those early days, they’ve always been keen to experiment and to play with ingredients.
 And that hasn’t stopped.
-Even their regular brews continually undergo a touch of tinkering, whilst others are way out there … exciting stuff, pushing the boundaries.
+Even their regular brews continually undergo a touch of tinkering, whilst others are way out there.
+It's exciting stuff, with Wiper and True constantly pushing the boundaries.
 On a recent visit, the Brew Republic team was treated to the latest – a new Orchard Ale.
 It was a barrel-aged brew, using apple juice from Michael and Francesca’s orchard, while the apple skins provided a wild yeast.
 Funky stuff.
 They recently did a Saison that was fermented with cucumber and lime.
 It is currently sitting in barrels, some of which previously held gin and some that held white wine.
 “There’s definitely a quinine note present,” says commercial director, Martin Saunders, “we don’t know yet how it’ll turn out!”

 Then there’s a beer with hibiscus, inspired by drinking red wine.
 One customer thought it tasted like Beaujolais.